CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

 In the western half of the building, the corpse of an unfortunate adventurer is ensnared in spider silk.
-The body, a shriveled male elf, is sucked dry and decomposed but still clad in studded leather armor with a shortsword in its scabbard.
+The body, a shriveled male dhampir, is sucked dry and decomposed but still clad in studded leather armor with a shortsword in its scabbard.
 A thorough search also reveals a potion of healing in a belt pouch, along with 23 gp and 35 sp.

 Skill & Destiny Points